FACTBOX - The wealthy behind U.S. presidential race

 (Supports Republican candidates for federal offices)

-* Robert Rowling - an Irving, Texas, businessman and a conservative and active Republican donor.
-His company, TRT Holdings Inc, which runs Omni Hotel and Gold's Gym chains, is also a donor.
-Total donations: $4 million

-* Joe Craft - billionaire coal executive from Tulsa, Oklahoma, and CEO of Alliance Holdings, which is also a donor.
+* Joe Craft - Billionaire coal executive from Tulsa, Oklahoma, CEO of Alliance Holdings, which is also a donor.
 Total donations: $2.1 million

+* Contran Corp - Simmons' Dallas-based maker of titanium components.
+Total donations: $2 million

 * Jerry Perenchio Living Trust - a trust of billionaire television tycoon A. Jerrold Perenchio, who is a former chairman of Spanish-language broadcaster Univision.
 Donation: $2 million